 My first books on tape, however, were not professionally narrated, but rather recordings that my grandfather made of childhood classics like E.B.
 White’s “Charlotte’s Web,” the “Sweet Valley Kids” books or Bruce Coville’s “Goblins in the Castle.”
 Ever since I was 3, these stories have lulled me to sleep every night, to the point where I could recite sections of the book (usually toward the beginning of each tape) by heart; though it was often terrifying when I reached the end of a tape and the cassette player’s automatic stop mechanism kicked in with a jarring noise.

 Some nighttime listeners claim that tuning into an audiobook while falling asleep can “take the edge off” by distracting their minds from other usually disrupting noises or thoughts of the day.
-By focusing their attention on calming narration, listeners allow themselves to be lulled to sleep when they would otherwise be plagued by stress and insomnia.
+By focusing their attention on calming narration, listeners allow themselves to be lulled to sleep when they would otherwise be plagued by stress and dealing with insomnia.

 Some choose to listen to brand-new stories as they fall asleep.
 For those using an app like Audible, there are usually features to automatically stop playback after an hour or at the end of a chapter, making it easy to pick up where your consciousness left off.
 These listeners have the fallback of a new story if they’re unable to fall asleep right away.